-- NOLs incurred in taxable years beginning on or after January 1, 2013, and before January 1, 2019, were carried back to each of the preceding two taxable years or elected to carryforward for 20 years.
+- For taxable years beginning on or after January 1, 2019, NOL carrybacks are not allowed. - NOLs incurred in taxable years beginning on or after January 1, 2013, and before January 1, 2019, were carried back to each of the preceding two taxable years or elected to carryforward for 20 years.
 The allowable NOL carryback percentage varied.
 For more information see R&TC Section 24416 and get FTB Legal Ruling 2011-04.
 If a disaster loss deduction created an NOL (whether in the year of the loss or the prior year), the applicable NOL carryback or carryfoward rules for the taxable year the NOL was created applied. - For taxable years beginning on or after January 1, 2014, and before January 1, 2024, taxpayers may deduct a disaster loss for any loss sustained in any city, county, or city and county in California that is proclaimed by the Governor to be in a state of emergency.
-For these Governor-only declared disasters, subsequent state legislation is not required to activate the disaster loss provisions.
+For these Governor-only declared disasters. subsequent state legislation is not required to activate the disaster loss provisions.
 Any law that suspends, defers, reduces, or otherwise diminishes the deduction of a NOL shall not apply to an NOL attributable to these specified disaster losses.
 The President's declaration continues to activate the disaster loss provisions.
 For a list of disasters declared by the President and/or the Governor, see the Declared Disasters list in Specific Line Instructions.
 For the most current listing of disasters that may have occurred after the finalization date of this form, go to ftb.ca.gov and search for disaster loss for businesses.